libffcv/ffcv/docs/parameter_tuning.rst

 Scenario: Grid search (1 model per GPU)
 ---------------------------------------

 This use case is similar to the previous.
-One should still have one process per GPU and if all the models are getting trained using the same dataset, ``os_cache=True`` should be preferred to allow cache sharing between the jobs.
+One should still have one process per GPU and if training all models on the same dataset, ``os_cache=True`` is preferred to allow cache sharing between the jobs.
 Note that if the dataset is bigger than the amount of main memory, ``os_cache=False`` might still perform better and we encourage users to try both.

 Scenario: Extreme grid search (2+ models per GPU)
 --------------------------------------------------